other antiepileptics. ATC Code:

 Patients in this study were permitted a maximum of two AEDs in addition to TOPAMAX or placebo.
 Patients who were experiencing at least 60 seizures per month before study entry were stabilized on optimum dosages of their concomitant AEDs during a four week baseline phase.
 Following baseline, patients were randomly assigned to placebo or TOPAMAX in addition to their other AEDs.
 Active drug was titrated beginning at 1 mg/kg per day for a week; the dose was then increased to 3 mg/kg per day for one week then to 6 mg/kg per day.
 After titration, patients entered an 8-week stabilization period.
-The primary measures Of effectiveness were the percent reduction in drop attacks and a parental global rating of seizure severity.
+The primary measures of effectiveness were the percent reduction in drop attacks and a parental global rating of seizure severity.

 Click on icon to see table/diagram/image

-Subset analyses of the antiepileptic efficacy of Topamax Tablets in these studies showed no differences as a function of gender, race, age, baseline seizure rate, or concomitant AED.
+Subset analyses of the antiepileptic efficacy of TOPAMAX Tablets in these studies showed no differences as a function of gender, race, age, baseline seizure rate or concomitant AED.

-Migraine clinical trials:
+Migraine adult clinical trials:

-The clinical development program to evaluate the efficacy of TOPAMAX in prophylaxis of migraine included two multicenter, randomized, double-blind placebo-controlled, parallel group pivotal trials conducted in North America (MIGR-001 and MIGR-002).
+The clinical development program to evaluate the efficacy of TOPAMAX in prophylaxis of migraine included two multicenter, randomized, double-blind, placebo-controlled, parallel group pivotal trials conducted in North America (MIGR-001 and MIGR-002).
 The primary efficacy endpoint was the reduction in migraine headache frequency, as measured by the change in 4-week migraine rate from the baseline phase to the double-blind treatment phase in each TOPAMAX treatment group compared to placebo in the intent to treat (ITT) population.